 Mr. Dunst graduated magna cum laude from Brown University in 1986 and cum laude from New York University School of Law in 1992.
 Following law school, Mr. Dunst clerked for the Honorable Reena Raggi, then of the U.S. District Court for the Eastern District of New York and now on the United States Court of Appeals for the Second Circuit.

 Significant FCPA Representations

-- Major financial institution: Represented a major financial institution in connection with government investigations of possible FCPA issues in connection with its investments in Africa and the Middle East.
+- Och-Ziff: Represented Och-Ziff, a major hedge fund, in connection with the settlement of U.S. government investigations of possible FCPA issues in connection with its investment activities in Africa and the Middle East.

 - Fortune 150 company: Serving as regular outside counsel for a Fortune 150 company and conducted multiple internal investigations concerning FCPA issues relating to its operations in Africa, Asia, Latin America, the Middle East and Russia.

 - Statoil: Served in a senior leadership role in the compliance monitorship of Statoil, a major international oil and gas company, concerning FCPA issues relating to a deferred prosecution agreement with the Securities and Exchange Commission and the Department of Justice.

 - Alliance One: Served in a senior leadership role in the compliance monitorship of Alliance One, an international tobacco leaf company, concerning FCPA issues relating to a deferred prosecution agreement with the Securities and Exchange Commission and the Department of Justice.

 - Confidential corporate client: Conducted an internal investigation on behalf of a confidential corporate client into potential FCPA issues concerning the company's activities in China.

 - Confidential corporate clients: Regularly involved with due diligence reviews of potential FCPA issues in connection with numerous corporate transactions, including initial public offerings, mergers and acquisitions, and corporate debt transactions.